2026 Multiple Mini Interview Guide: How to Approach MMIs with Confidence

 Option 3: You can give them money so that the community can choose how to solve their problems on their own.

 Your evaluators want to hear your thought process here.
 Instead of thinking about your answer in your head and then saying it, tell them how you got to that answer.
 Allow them in on your process.
-Remember back in your early school days when the teacher didn’t just want the answer, they wanted you to show your work?
+Remember back in your early school days when the teacher didn’t just want the answer but instead wanted you to show your work?
 This is the same idea.

-Depending on your timing, you may be able to expand on your thought process for each option.
-What’s important is that you think through your thought process and express that process out loud.
-Illustrate that you would involve the community and showcase an understanding of some of the roadblocks that could prevent the option from working out.
+Depending on your timing, you may have the chance to elaborate on each option.
+What matters most is walking through your reasoning out loud.
+Show that you’d involve the community directly and demonstrate an understanding of the roadblocks that could impede each option.

 MMI Question: “Speak about physician burnout.”

-Your evaluators may purposely give you simple and vague prompts.
-They want to see what you come up with on the spot.
-How do you approach it?
-Is it from a problem-based format?
-Or do you take a reflective approach?
+Your evaluators may give you an intentionally vague prompt like this one to see what you come up with on the spot, and whether you approach it from a problem-solving angle or a more reflective one.

-To answer this prompt, you might first define the problem of physician burnout.
+To answer this prompt, you might start by defining the problem.

-Depending on your timing, you may expand on some examples of the types of changes you might make before you conclude.
-This answer focuses on the systems in place and how they could be improved.
-It takes a birdseye view of the problem and shows that you are considering the needs of the people directly and indirectly affected by the issue.
+Depending on your timing, you may want to expand on specific changes you’d make before wrapping up.
+This answer focuses on the existing system and how it could be improved, taking a broader view of the problem while showing you understand who’s affected, both directly and indirectly.

-Overall, in the time you are given, aim to define the problem, explain how you would approach it, give some potential solutions, and conclude with a reflective understanding of how difficult this problem will be to fix.
+In the time you’re given, aim to define the problem, explain your approach, offer a potential solution, and close with a reflection on how difficult the problem is to fix.

 How to Prepare for MMIs